krmbzds/stars/README.md

 ## Ruby

+- [lucascaton/enumerate_it](https://github.com/lucascaton/enumerate_it) - Enumerations for Ruby with some magic powers! 🎩
 - [excid3/receipts](https://github.com/excid3/receipts) - Easy receipts and invoices for your Ruby on Rails applications
 - [benpickles/parklife](https://github.com/benpickles/parklife) - Render a Rack app (Rails/Sinatra/etc) to a static build so it can be served by Netlify, Now, GitHub Pages, S3, or any other web server.
 - [jeremyevans/kaeruera](https://github.com/jeremyevans/kaeruera) - Simple Error Tracker for Ruby
 - [jeremyevans/by](https://github.com/jeremyevans/by) - Ruby Library Preloader
 - [jeremyevans/ruby-refrigerator](https://github.com/jeremyevans/ruby-refrigerator) - Freeze all core ruby classes
 - [ubicloud/ubicloud](https://github.com/ubicloud/ubicloud) - Open source alternative to AWS.
-Elastic compute, block storage (non replicated), firewall and load balancer, managed Postgres, and IAM services in public beta.
+Elastic compute, block storage (non replicated), firewall and load balancer, managed Postgres, K8s, AI inference, and IAM services.
 - [JustinLove/sqrl_auth](https://github.com/JustinLove/sqrl_auth) - A Ruby implementation of core SQRL alorithims used when challenging, signing, and verifying SQRL authentication requests
 - [pacso/aoc_rb](https://github.com/pacso/aoc_rb) - Ruby toolkit for Advent of Code
 - [captn3m0/jekyll-sqlite](https://github.com/captn3m0/jekyll-sqlite) - A Jekyll plugin to use SQLite databases as a data source.